 What is Required?

 While these requirements are seemingly nebulous, HIPAA also includes specific administrative and technical safeguard specifications.
 HIPAA distinguishes between “required” and “addressable,” where addressable rules allow for some flexibility.
-That is, if an entity decides an addressable specification is a reasonable security measure for that entity, then it must implement it.
+If an entity decides an addressable specification is a reasonable security measure for that entity, then it must implement it.

 - Risk Analysis – Covered entities must conduct a thorough assessment of potential vulnerabilities to electronically stored health data.